Deathraymind/obsidian/pages/Java Notes.md

 	- boolean
 - References
 	- unlike primative values references store complex objects instead of simple values
-	- references store varaibles or data in memory and then use pointers to point back to the memory address, this means if the val
+	- references store varaibles or data in memory and then use pointers to point back to the memory address, this means if the value of x is changed in a point and another pointer calls the previose pointer it will go to the address instead.